Beyond the Schema: A Practical Guide to Querying and Interacting with SQLite, MySQL, & PostgreSQL¶

 Identifier quoting :

-discussed in the schema blog post also applies here.
+Double quotes for SQLite/PostgreSQL,backticks for MySQLdiscussed in the schema blog post also applies here.

 5. Querying Data & Analysis (SELECT, EXPLAIN)¶

-clauses, and subqueries are largely portable.
+Standard SELECT statements with JOINs, WHERE clauses, and subqueries are largely portable.

 -